ganesh-vallabhareddy/Voice-Bot-using-GPT3/README.md

 - Adjust the `engine` variable in `voicebot.py` to customize the text-to-speech engine settings.

-- Experiment with different GPT-3 models by changing the `engine` parameter in the `openai.Completion.create` method.

 ## Acknowledgments

 - The GPT-3 API by OpenAI